SEEDS-Group/TTSL/docs/language/common/validity.md

 ## Constants

-A time period in which a constant is [valid][Validity] can be defined using `valid from x to y` where `x` and `y` are two dates.
+A time period in which a constant is [valid][Validity] can be defined using `from x to y` where `x` and `y` are two dates.
 Both `from` and `to` are optional.
 When no validity is set, the constant is always valid.
 If one of the dates is not set, the constant is valid from the beginning of time or until the end of time depending on which date is not set.
 The dates have to be in [ISO-Syntax][date syntax] (year-month-day).

 ```ttsl
 constant income: Int {